Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

 which captures the probability of an EV departing for zone $j$ given that it is currently in zone $i$.
-Let $n_t = [n_{1,t}, \cdots, n_{M,t}]$ be a positive row vector denoting the probability that each EV will stay in each zone at equilibrium.
-Based on the above analysis, $n_t$ further represents the stationary charging demand distribution.
-Clearly, each element of $n_t$ should be positive, and we have $\sum_{i=1}^M n_{i,t} = 1$.
-The derivation of $n_t$ follows the proposition below: \begin{proposition} The stationary charging demand distribution $n_t$ exists and is uniquely given by
+Let $n_{i,t} > 0$ denote the probability of an EV staying in each zone at equilibrium.
+Based on the above analysis, the row vector $n_t = [n_{i,t}]_{i\in\m{I}}$ further represents the stationary charging demand distribution and thus satisfies $\sum_{i\in\m{I}} n_{i,t} = 1$.
+The derivation of this distribution follows the proposition below: \begin{proposition} For any $q_{ij,t} > 0,\forall i,j\in\m{I}$ and the corresponding transition matrix $P_t = [P_{ij,t}]_{i,j\in\m{I}}$, the stationary charging demand distribution $n_t$ exists and is uniquely given by

-\end{proposition} Due to condition \eqref{eqn:EV deployment}, $D_{ij,t}>0, \forall i,j$ and $P_t$ is element-wise strictly positive.
-Furthermore, because every row of $P_t$ adds to 1, it is a row stochastic matrix.
+\end{proposition} \begin{proof} Since $q_{ij,t} > 0$, we know that $P_t$ is element-wise strictly positive.
+Additionally, every row of $P_t$ adds to 1, so it is a row stochastic matrix.
 According to the Perron–Frobenius theorem \cite{strang_introduction_1993}, $P_t$ has an eigenvalue 1 and the corresponding left eigenvector is unique and has all-positive entries.
-Therefore, solving \eqref{eqn:demand distribution} yields a unique stationary charging demand distribution $n_t$.
-The detailed proof is omitted as it is drawn from the Perron–Frobenius theorem.
+As a result, solving \eqref{eqn:demand distribution} yields a unique stationary charging demand distribution $n_t$. \end{proof}

-Given the charging demand distribution $n_t$, we define $k_{i,t}$ as the arrival rate of EVs that request charging services in zone $i$.
-For notation convenience, let $k_t=[k_{1,t}, \ldots,k_{M,t}]$ denote the spatial charging demand among different zones.
-Clearly, $k_{i,t}$ should be proportional to $n_{i,t}$ and thus we have:

-The charging demand $k_{i,t}$ will be accommodated by charging stations or battery swapping stations in each zone.
-We will characterize the charging process in the next subsection. \begin{remark} In practice, EVs can be relocated to a neighboring zone for plug-in charging or battery swapping when local charging facilities are congested.
-This charging dispatch is captured in the proposed charging demand distribution model.
-In particular, the platform can adjust the rebalancing flow $f_t$ to affect the transition matrix $P_t$ in \eqref{eqn:demand matrix} and \eqref{eqn:transition matrix}, and thus steer the charging demand distribution through \eqref{eqn:demand distribution}. \end{remark}